Frequently Asked Questions

 Money & Currency

-Yes — ATMs are available at the airport, in St. John's, and at most larger towns.
-They dispense EC$.
-Some bank ATMs also offer USD withdrawal.
+ATMs are available at the airport, in St. John's, English Harbour, and at major hotel areas.
+They dispense EC dollars, and some also offer US dollars.

 Getting Around